 In one tragic case, our firm was involved in a case where Vegas gaming halls subsidized California commercial bus companies to cheaply ship gamblers to the casinos.
 It was alleged that these corporate defendants lacked acceptable standard safety measures, and ultimately led to a tragic event of herculean proportions while en route back to California.
 (Learn More.)

 The government has taken active intervention in the prevention of bus collisions.
-There was a major study conducted that was completed in 2009 by the Federal Motor Carrier Safety Administration.1 The findings of this study was presented to Congress on bus crash causation, which provided statistics including:
+There was a major study conducted that was completed in 2009 by the Federal Motor Carrier Safety Administration.[1.
+Motor Carrier Study] The findings of this study was presented to Congress on bus crash causation, which provided statistics including:

 - Most bus crashes occur in a metropolitan area.

 - Approximately 1,000 people are injured annually in inter-city and cross-country incidents.

 - In inter-city and cross-country mishaps, approximately 50 people are fatally injured annually.